olivier-carrere/redaction-technique.org/src/content/docs/en/veille/didacticiels-dita-xml-xsl-fo.md

     </xsl:template>
     ```

-2. Define in the files containing the language variables, such as `plugins/org.dita.pdf2/cfg/common/vars/en.xml`, the text variables to be inserted automatically, for example :
+2. Define in the files containing the language variables, such as `plugins/org.dita.pdf2/cfg/common/vars/en.xml`, the text variables to be inserted automatically, for example:

     ```xml
     <variable id="my-example-text>Example:</variable>